sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 }
 ```

-Here, the `books` section will only contain books that match the root object filter, E.g.: `{genre: {_eq: "Thriller"}}`.
-If we wish to return the same authors from the above query and include *all* their books, we can directly add an explicit filter to the sub-object instead of just the sub-filters.
+Here, the `books` section will only contain books that match the root object filter, namely, `{genre: {_eq: "Thriller"}}`.
+If we wish to return the same authors from the above query and include *all* their books, we can add an explicit filter directly to the sub-object instead of the sub-filters.

 ```
 {